infinilabs/console/docs/content.en/docs/release-notes/_index.md

 ### Improvements
 - Optimize UI of agent list when its columns are overflow.
 - add loading to each row in overview table.
+- Update comments of audit log from chinese to english.

 ## 1.27.0 (2024-12-09)